rgscherf/diapertime/README.md

+# Diapertime

-Diapertime.
-A painless way to track baby IO.
+## A painless way to track baby IO.

+### TODO

+- Stack.
+Elm or React?
+- Try Express for a change